 I used the wonderful E6000 craft glue to adhere the thumb tacks to the ends of my corks as well!
 This is a highly durable and strong glue.

-That’s all it takes to get your jewelry up on the wall and use up some of those wine corks!
+That’s all it takes to get your necklaces up on the wall and use up some of those wine corks!